 05 of 07

-From mid-December through Christmas Eve, the Miami City Ballet company brings Geroge Balanchine's ballet, "The Nutcracker," to the Ziff Opera House.
+From December 7-30, 2018, the Miami City Ballet company brings Geroge Balanchine's ballet, "The Nutcracker," to the Ziff Opera House.
 Don't miss this classic tale complete with sugar plum fairies and life-size dancing toys.

 The Jackie Gleason Theater in Miami Beach hosts a version of this classic, "Great Russian Nutcracker," performed by a touring company of the Moscow Ballet.